wilbcn/Splunk/Splunk-Investigations-1.md

-# 🔍 Splunk Cloud: Splunk Cloud: Detecting & Mitigating Unauthorised Access to Sensitive Files
+# 🔍 Splunk Cloud: Detecting & Mitigating Unauthorised Access to Sensitive Files

 ## 📖 Overview
 This project expands upon my Splunk Cloud setup with Universal Forwarders by focusing on a specific security scenario: securing /etc/shadow and /etc/passwd from unauthorized access attempts.